22nd Century Group Inc. (XXII) Shares Plummet Below 1-Year High

 Sponsored

-The average price estimated by analysts for XXII is $4.10, which is $3.5 above than the current price.
-The public float for XXII is 209.24M, and at present, short sellers hold a 10.49% of that float.
-The average trading volume of XXII on May 17, 2023 was 1.05M shares.
+The average price point forecasted by analysts for 22nd Century Group Inc. (XXII) is $4.10, which is $3.48 above the current market price.
+The public float for XXII is 209.69M, and currently, short sellers hold a 10.46% ratio of that floaft.
+The average trading volume of XXII on May 22, 2023 was 1.07M shares.

 XXII’s Market Performance